Florida State Road 200: Route description

 SR 200 is signed from Hernando through Apache Shores and Stokes Ferry in Citrus County, passing a narrow bridge over the Withlacoochee River.
 Entering Marion County, it passes by the Ross Prairie State Forest and continues through Marion Oaks where it changes from a two-lane road to a six-lane divided boulevard and continues with this width as it runs towards the City of Ocala.
-Within Ocala it serves as the first interchange in the city for Interstate 75 at exit 350 and later becomes an unsigned route for US 301 north to Callahan.
+Within Ocala it serves as the first interchange in the city for Interstate 75 at exit 350 and later becomes an unsigned route for US 27, 301 and 441 within the city.
+This section is also overlapped by hidden State Road 25 as well as hidden State Road 500.
+SR 500 leaves the overlap along with US 27 across from the western terminus of Florida State Road 492 in northern Ocala, while SR 25 leaves the overlap with US 441 in southwestern Citra.

+The rest of SR 200 remains a hidden state route for US 301 north to Callahan.
 Then it is signed again from Callahan where it's also signed concurrently with SR A1A.
 The segment that is overlapped with SR A1A runs along the northern edge of the Four Creeks State Forest, through Italia, and later passes under Interstate 95 at Exit 373.
 From there it passes through Yulee where it crosses the CSX Kingsland Subdivision and then US 17.
 East of there it passes through the wetlands of Lofton Creek, and then turns southeast heading through O'Neil.
 The routes curve back to the northeast climbing the Thomas J. Shave Jr. Bridge over the Amelia River and finally enters Fernandina Beach, where it makes a sharp curve to the north before turning to the right on Atlantic Avenue, and finally terminates at South Fletcher Avenue.